iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week6.rst

     :alt: the descriptives options dialog, with mean, std. dev., variance, range, min., max., and s.e. mean selected.

 |br| SPSS will only calculate the statistics that we tell it to, using the **Options** dialog.
 We want to calculate the
+following statistics for our variables:

+- mean
+- standard deviation
+- variance
+- range
+- minimum
+- maximum
-mean, standard deviation, variance, range, minimum, maximum, and standard error of the mean (*S.E. mean*) for each variable - make sure that each of these boxes are checked, then click **Continue** to return to the previous window.
-Now, click **OK** to start the calculation.
+- standard error of the mean (*S. E. mean*)

+Make sure that each of these boxes are checked, then click **Continue** to return to the previous window.
+Next, click **OK** to start the calculation.

 In the **Viewer** window, you should see that SPSS has added a table with the requested calculations: